 "Sure, but I'm telling you, we don't ever say this."

 Then there it was.
 Over 1000 instances.
-I looked at many of the results and saw that breakfast was actually acting as an adjective in them, but still there were instances where the breakfast was a grammatical construction.
+I looked at many of the results and saw that breakfast was actually acting as an adjective in them (we sat at the breakfast table), but still there were instances where the breakfast was a grammatical construction.
 I tried to backpedal and acknowledge that in some cases one could say the breakfast when referring to a specific breakfast on a special occasion, but that in most cases, when referring to the run of the mill meal we eat every morning, the breakfast is inappropriate.
 Nevertheless, this did not stop "Remember the breakfast!" from becoming the rallying cry among those Turks whenever the grammaticality of a statement was called into question.

 I learned that a teacher must be very careful to avoid generalizations and that a corpus is a double-edged sword.